Recognizing and Assessing Chart Patterns

 (iii) Descending

-The basic formation of a triangle includes (i) the convergence of two trendlines (flat, ascending or descending) and (ii) the price is moving between the two trendlines.
+The basic formation of a triangle involves (i) the convergence of two trendlines (which can be flat, ascending, or descending) and (ii) the price moving between these two trendlines.

 Chart: Example of a Symmetrical Triangle